tsnellgrove/dark_castle3/doc/story.md

 'rusty_key':
     "An old Rusty Key... the one you swore to the whole pub (and Miss Chrissy Brewer!) that you'd use to pillage the Dark Castle...
 What could you possibly do with it?",

+'stale_biscuits' => baked_biscuit:
+    "This Baked Biscuit came fresh out of the oven just this morning.
+You ate the rest of the batch on the hike over to Dark Castle and this last biscuits is all that's left.
+It smells mouth-wateringly delicious.
+There is an Insignia imprinted on the Baked Biscuit."

 'cecily':
     "You give yourself a self-concious once-over: at age 19 and the youngest daughter of Ethan Brewer, the prosperous owner of the town's only pub, you should be well on your way towards matrimony - but to your mother's dismay and your own deep gratitude, it appears to be nowhere on the horrizon.
 Of course you're also the more homely and introverted daughter - more fond of books than boys they say.
 Your older sister, Chrissy, the queen of the viallage, has always had a dozzen men at a time circling her in eratic orbits, moths to the flame - so who would ever notice you?",